18th February 2019

 If your business is involved in a dispute and it is proving impossible to reach an agreement, then it may be time to seek professional advice from a third party.
 Rather than heading straight to court, an alternative approach is to attempt to seek a resolution via mediation.

 It is widely accepted that mediation is quicker and more cost-effective than the traditional trial-based litigation process.
-As Hannah Kennedy, our commercial dispute resolution specialist and solicitor at Myers & Co Solicitors explains, ‘mediation can also have added commercial benefits, especially if you can maintain or even enhance the commercial relationship’.
+As Richard Harris, a commercial dispute resolution specialist and solicitor at Myers & Co explains, ‘mediation can also have added commercial benefits, especially if you can maintain or even enhance the commercial relationship’.

 Approaching a mediation requires businesses to consider several important factors, which can often make or break a mediation.